jylee9817/VexB_Fall_Ian_FlyBot/README.md

 - Intake: will be added soon
 - Autonomous: Going backward then Shooting the Ball

-<b>Updated on 10/28/2015</b>:
+<b>Last Update on 10/28/2015</b>:
-- added function that stores boolean to variable HalfWheelOn and FullWheelOn
+- 10/28/2015: added function that stores boolean to variable HalfWheelOn and FullWheelOn